 Day 1 focused on management challenges, strategies, and priorities as well as stakeholder and community needs and perspectives.
 The morning featured an opening plenary panel followed by two presentation sessions.
 The day concluded with an afternoon boat tour of Jamaica Bay highlighting recent restoration projects, sites of ongoing research, and historically relevant locations.

 Wine and cheese reception to follow from 5:00 p.m.-7:00 p.m.

-Day 2 will focus on the state of the current relevant science of the Bay.
+Day 2 focused on the state of the current relevant science of the Bay.
 What is the science saying and how does that fit with local knowledge?
-A range of science topics including water quality, marsh restoration, storm surge modeling and hydrodynamics, the role of nature-based features, critical species and habitats, ecosystem services, and risk and community needs for resilience will be addressed in both morning and afternoon sessions.
-The day will conclude with a wine and cheese reception and presentation of graduate student and postdoctoral research posters.
+A range of science topics including water quality, marsh restoration, storm surge modeling and hydrodynamics, the role of nature-based features, critical species and habitats, ecosystem services, and risk and community needs for resilience were addressed in both morning and afternoon sessions.
+The day concluded with a wine and cheese reception and presentation of graduate student and postdoctoral research posters.